MartinThoma/write-math/website/clients/theano-based/Readme.md

-The following datasets were created with a non-public toolkit for neural nets based.
+The following datasets were created with a KIT internal toolkit for neural nets.

 ## Dataset information
 ```